Curriculum Policy

 5. Our Curriculum: Teaching and Support

-EDClass offers a safe and secure virtual learning environment with engaging face-to-face teaching, tutoring and well-being support.
+EDClass offers a safe and secure virtual learning environment with engaging online teaching and well-being support.

-The learning application and virtual classroom have been designed to help break barriers to learning with online assistance, teachers, tutors, and qualified assisted tutors using the personalised e-learning aspects.
+The learning application and online classroom have been designed to help break barriers to learning with online assistance and teachers, using the personalised e-learning aspects.

-The personalised learning aspect enables the student's work, submissions and answers all to be extensively tracked and marked over time to identify progress and attainment.
+The personalised learning aspect enables the learner’s work, submissions and answers all to be extensively tracked and marked over time to identify progress and attainment.

-Our live teaching platform can be used to target students who are hard to reach, excluded, have mental health issues such as anxiety, emotional school-based avoidance, behavioural issues, have problems with their physical health, have poor attendance or are school phobic.
+Our teaching platform can be used to target learners who are hard to reach, excluded, have mental health issues such as anxiety, emotional school-based avoidance, behavioural issues, have problems with their physical health, have poor attendance or are school phobic.

 EDSupport is where our learners, Schools, Local Education Authorities or Care Providers have placed a learner on a ‘seat’ to access lessons they have been set.
 Support is live and is provided by qualified teachers.
 Learners who ‘allow’ their camera can speak live to teachers through the camera feed, or they can choose to send typed messages by opening the chat box (through the ‘Q Support’ button on the left of the lesson slides).